Azure/ObjectDetectionUsingCntk/README.md

 - Using a more recent DNN topology such as ResNet instead of AlexNet.

-FEEDBACK
+AUTHOR
 ---------------
-Feedback regarding this tutorial is very welcome and can be send to:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Patrick Buehler, Senior Data Scientist, pabuehle@microsoft.com
+Patrick Buehler, Senior Data Scientist